Books are the training weights of the mind. Epictetus, ca. 50–135 CE

 Hidden Treasures | Lotus Gemology's Special Literature GuidesFor those who wish to explore the literature of gems further, we recommend the following:

-Key Reference BooksBelow are listed the key reference books for the literature on gems, minerals, jewelry and allied fields.
+Key Reference BooksBelow are listed key reference sources for the literature on gems, minerals, jewelry and allied fields.
 To access a full list with cover images and abstracts, just do a general search on "bibliography" in our Four Treasures Reference Database.

 |